jetperch/pyjoulescope_ui/README.md

 # Joulescope

 Welcome to Joulescope™!
-Joulescope is an inexpensive, precision energy analyzer that enables you to build better products.
+Joulescope is an inexpensive, precision DC energy analyzer that enables you to build better products.
 Joulescope™ accurately and simultaneously measures the voltage and current supplied to your target device, and it then computes power and energy.